This is our review of the best harness for puppies in the UK for 2022.

 This design has two holes for the front legs and is usually buckled up at the top of the shoulders before adjusting to fit.

-Once adjusted, the harness should be snug for both comforts and ease when walking but not tight you should be able to insert two fingers between the harness and your dog.
+Once adjusted, the harness should be snug for both comfort and ease when walking but not tight you should be able to insert two fingers between the harness and your dog.

 Puppy Walking Tips